Pocket-Plane-Group/IronModder10_Kulyok/README.md

 This mod is an expansion of Dili's story - a girl the player meets in Chapter 4.
 (Hint: if you talked to Dili in Spellhold, go to the Docks District in Chapter 6 or 7, and go down to the ships.)

+Jury scoring:

+>This prolific modder makes her first appearance under the hot lights and frenetic atmosphere of Infinity Stadium, presenting new insight into the tormented world of Dili.
+Will the pabulum of deception fed by Dili's mother translate into a taste treat in the mouths of our judges, or come off like a sour pickle?

+>*Even familiar ingredients can yield new and interesting dishes.
+Kulyok's entry used some familiar quest memes and, though the outcome was predictable, still managed to tease the palate with an enjoyable offering.* - CamDawg

+>*With a deliciously evil entry, Iron Modder Kulyok provides a quest with a bitter aftertaste; one of desiring revenge.
+The good-natured PC just couldn't turn down a woman's plea for her daughter, and we were off to save not only Imoen, but another prisoner of Spellhold, as well.
+Our chef leaves plenty of options with alternate side-dishes; more than can be anticipated in the short timespan she has had to prepare the meal.
+No apparent flaws can be found - either in the taste or visual presentation of the dishes.
+An excellent composition.* - SConrad

+>*What can I say about this dish?
+Truly this chef has yet to disappoint.
+Hands down my favorite dish of the evening.* - MTS

 <hr>